Clinical Vignettes

 • Assess health literacy in at-risk populations

-9. Non-Commercial Funding Source (Optional) See below.
+10. Non-Commercial Funding Source (Optional.
+See below.)

 11. Authors All authors that contributed to the submission should be listed.
 However, only one presenting author can be designated and will be responsible for coordinating the presentation if selected.
-See below.

-Including information within the body of the abstract that has the potential to identify the submitting or contributing authors and/or their institutions is detrimental to the blinded peer review process.
-Instead, institutions may be identified as either a “community” or “academic” or “VA” medical center and as by region: California-Hawaii, Mid-Atlantic, Mid-West, Mountain West, New England, Northwest, and Southern region.
+• Instead, institutions may be identified as either a “community” or “academic” or “VA” medical center and as by region: California-Hawaii, Mid-Atlantic, Mid-West, Mountain West, New England, Northwest, and Southern region.

-Acceptable examples are listed below:
+• Acceptable examples are listed below:

 • Focus groups were conducted at academic medical in the Mid-West Region.